-- i.
-Sales of food and prepared food by a church or religious organization not operated for profit when the proceeds of the sale are actually used for religious activities pursuant to G.S.
-105-164.13(31a).
-All other sales of tangible personal property by a church or religious organization not operated for profit are subject to sales tax. - ii.
-Sales by a nonprofit civic, charitable, educational, scientific or literary organization if the net proceeds of the sales will be given or contributed to the State of North Carolina or to one or more of its agencies or instrumentalities pursuant to G.S.
-105-164.13(34). - iii.
-Sales by a nonprofit civic, charitable, educational, scientific, literary or fraternal organization if its sales are conducted on an annual basis for the purpose of raising funds for its activities and the proceeds are actually used for such purposes.
-No sales are exempt, however, if the sales are not actually consummated within 60 days of the first solicitation pursuant to G.S.
-105-164.13(35).
+- Sales of food and prepared food by a church or religious organization not operated for profit when the proceeds of the sale are actually used for religious activities.
+All other sales of tangible personal property by a church or religious organization not operated for profit are subject to sales and use tax.
+G.S.
+105-164.13(31a) - ii.
+Sales by a nonprofit civic, charitable, educational, scientific, literary, or fraternal organization if its sales are conducted on an annual basis for the purpose of raising funds for its activities and the proceeds are actually used for such purposes.
+No sales are exempt, however, if the sales are not actually consummated within 60 days of the first solicitation.
+The exemption does not apply to gross receipts derived from an admission charge to an entertainment activity.
+G.S.
+105-164.13(35) - iii.
+Food, prepared food, soft drinks, candy, and other tangible personal property sold not for profit for or at an event that is sponsored by an elementary school or secondary school when the net proceeds of the sales will be given or contributed to the school or to a nonprofit charitable organization, one of whose purposes is to serve as a conduit through which the net proceeds will flow to the school.
+For purposes of this exemption, the term "school" is an entity regulated under Chapter 115C of the General Statutes.
+G.S.
+105-164.13(26b)